temporalio/documentation/docs/java-helloworld.md

 ### Workflow

-The Workflow is a special function that organizes the sequence of Activity executions.
-Opposed to an Activity, the Workflow is deterministic in nature.
+A Workflow is a special function that organizes the sequence of Activity executions.
+Opposed to an Activity, a Workflow is deterministic in nature.
 It is where you can specify Activity options, such as what to do if the Activity results in an error or when to time out the Activity execution.
 Since our Activity is just formatting strings we will only specify the required timeout.

 Open HelloWorldWorkflow.java and define the Workflow interface: